-- In an electric mixer fitted with the paddle attachment (or alternately, you can use a hand mixer and a large mixing bowl), beat the butter and sugar together for 2 minutes on medium-high speed until light and fluffy.
+- In an electric stand mixer fitted with the paddle attachment (or alternately, you can use a hand mixer and a large mixing bowl), beat the butter and sugar together for 2 minutes on medium-high speed until light and fluffy.
 Add in eggs, molasses and vanilla, and beat on medium speed until combined.
 Reduce mixer speed to low, and gradually add the flour mixture until just combined.

 - Divide the dough into two equal portions, and form them each into a ball.
 Then gently use your hands to flatten each ball into a 1-inch thick disk, wrap tightly in plastic wrap, and refrigerate for 1 hour or so, or until the dough is chilled yet still somewhat pliable.
 (Or you can refrigerate the dough for a longer period of time, and then later let soften on the countertop for 15-20 minutes before rolling it out.)

 - Once you are ready to bake the cookies, heat the oven to 350°F and line a baking sheet with parchment paper; set aside.

 - Unwrap the dough and place it on a large, lightly-floured hard surface.
 Use a floured rolling pin to roll the dough evenly until it is approximately 1/8-inch thick.
 Then use your favorite cookie cutters to cut out your desired shapes, re-rolling the dough as needed to cut out more.
 Transfer to parchment-covered baking sheets.